vasylbavza/vasylbavza/README.md

-# Hi 👋, I'm a Software Engineer focused on Backend, Generative AI, VoIP, Chatbot, Blockchain, Full-Stack, and DevOps.
+# Hi 👋, I'm a Software Engineer focused on Mobile & iOS development, Backend, Generative AI, VoIP, Chatbot, Blockchain, Full-Stack, and DevOps.

 Welcome to my GitHub profile!
 I'm a full-stack developer with a strong focus on AI development and real-time communications.
 Below are some of the areas I specialize in and the technologies I work with.